fergomrom/youterm/README.md

 # YouTerm

 Are you developing in your terminal and suddenly feel in the mood for some music?
-With YouTerm you can listen any song really fast just typing a the track's name.
+With YouTerm you can listen any song really fast just typing the track's name.
 This will open a tab on your system default browser with the YouTube video playing the song.

 ### Usage